Norwegian cuisine: Meat

 along with black peppercorns and salt (and, in some recipes, wheat flour to thicken the sauce), covered with water and simmered until the meat is very tender.
-Potatoes are served on the side.
+The dish is served with potatoes.

 Stekte pølser – fried sausages: fresh sausages are fried and served with vegetables, potatoes, peas and perhaps some gravy.

 Syltelabb is usually eaten around and before Christmas time, made from boiled, salt-cured pig's trotter.
 They are traditionally eaten using one's fingers, and served as a snack and sometimes served with beetroot, mustard, and fresh bread or with lefse or flatbread.
 Historically syltelabb is served with the traditional Norwegian juleøl (English: Christmas ale), beer and liquor (like aquavit).
 This is because Syltelabb is very salty food.

 Pinnekjøtt is a main course dinner dish of lamb or mutton ribs, and this dish is largely associated with the celebration of Christmas in Western Norway and is rapidly gaining popularity in other regions as well.
 31% of Norwegians say they eat pinnekjøtt for their family Christmas dinner.
 Pinnekjøtt is often served with puréed swede (rutabaga) and potatoes, beer and akevitt.

-Smalahove is a traditional dish, but really more of a local oddity, usually eaten around Christmas time, made from a sheep's head.
+Smalahove is a traditional dish, but really more of a local oddity, usually eaten around Christmas time and made from a sheep's head.
 The skin and fleece of the head are torched, the brain removed, and the head is salted, sometimes smoked, and dried.
 The head is boiled for about 3 hours and served with mashed swede and potatoes.

 Sodd is a traditional Norwegian soup-like meal with mutton and meatballs.
-Usually, vegetables such as potatoes or carrots also are included.
+Usually, vegetables such as potatoes or carrots are also included.

-Gryterett (a.k.a. gryte, lit. saucepan meal) are stews with ground meat from cow or lamb, rice (sometimes replaced with pasta), tomato, mild spices, and small amounts of other vegetables like paprika, onion, kidney beans or champignon.
-The meal was popularised in the 1970s by Toro powderbag meals with often inaccurate geographical monickers (e.g. Mexican, American), but is now also found in homemade varieties.
+Gryterett (also known as gryte, literally "saucepan meal") are stews with ground beef or lamb, rice (sometimes replaced with pasta), tomato, mild spices, and small amounts of other vegetables like paprika, onion, kidney beans or mushrooms.
+The meal was popularised in the 1970s by Toro powderbag meals with often inaccurate geographical monikers (e.g. Mexican, American), but is now also found in homemade varieties.

 Game

 High cuisine is very reliant on game, such as moose, reindeer (strictly speaking not game, as nearly all Norwegian reindeer are semi-domesticated), mountain hare, duck, rock ptarmigan and fowl.
-These meats are often hunted and sold or passed around as gifts, but are also available at shops nationwide, and tend to be served at social occasions.
-Because these meats have a distinct, strong taste, they will often be served with rich sauces spiced with crushed juniper berries, and a sour-sweet jam of lingonberries on the side.
+These meats are often hunted and sold or passed around as gifts, but are also available at shops across Norway to be served at social occasions.